Kanchikacherla mandal

 Kanchikacherla mandal is one of the 20 mandals in NTR district of the Indian state of Andhra Pradesh.
 It is under the administration of Vijayawada revenue division and the headquarters are located at Kanchikacherla.
 The mandal is bounded Veerullapadu, Chanderlapadu and Ibrahimpatnam mandals.
-A portion of it lies on the banks of Krishna river, separating it from Guntur district and also Munneru river separates it from Nandigama mandal.
+A portion of it lies on the banks of the Krishna River, separating it from Guntur district and also Munneru river separates it from Nandigama mandal.